tinsjourney/video_transcoding_podman/README.md

 # Container wrapper for [donmelton/video_transcoding](https://github.com/donmelton/video_transcoding)

-This script is based on https://hub.docker.com/r/ntodd/video-transcoding but using buildah commands and a centos based image.
+This script is based on https://hub.docker.com/r/ntodd/video-transcoding but using buildah commands and a fedora based image.

 To use it you need to install [buildah](https://github.com/containers/buildah) and [podman](https://github.com/containers/libpod). :warning: On Centos or RHEL, rootless mode is not working as the newuidmap/newgidmap tools are not available there so there is no way to set up the user namespace.